rjalexa/python-actions/README.md

 - all the tests are under the tests directory to be picked up by pytest and each test imports the needed modules and functions.
 - pytest will also perform a coverage test to be sent to Codecov
 - the workflows automating all of this are in the .github/workflows directory and are triggered by a push to the master branch or by a pull request
+- pre-commit hooks can run more or less the same checks on the local repository
+- the only (local) prerequisites are pyenv and poetry